 During 2020, in response to the COVID-19 pandemic, ED paused payments on student loans, and expanded that pause in 2021 to include federal student loan interest and collections on certain defaulted loans.
 The expansion was required to be applied retrospectively to March 2020, which is when the initial pause went into effect.
-Associated with the pause, ED authorized guaranty agencies to reimburse themselves from the Federal Fund for lost revenue due to relief measures provided under the Coronavirus Aid, Relief and Economic Security Act (the "CARES Act").
-The reimbursement is designed to cover the share of what a guaranty agency might have reasonably collected but for the pause.
+Associated with the pause, ED authorized guaranty agencies to avail themselves from the Federal Fund for lost revenue due to the above indicated factors.
+The reimbursement is designed to cover the share of what a guaranty agency might have reasonably earned but for the pause.
+The lost revenue reimbursement program ended on August 28, 2023.
 See Note 13 for further discussion on the impact of the CARES Act on ASA.